Table of Contents

 Detailed Models

-A Business Model can be broken out into its numerous aspects.
+A Business Model can be broken out into numerous aspects.
 Depending on what challenges you face, you can zoom in on your area of interest using an appropriate tool or canvas:

 - Your Business Intention and objectives as well as your Massive Transformative Purpose summarize your drivers and give direction to what you do.